 The Irish Wolfhound is another one of the giant breeds of dogs out there.
 This breed is calm, sweet and kind to their family.
 If you have one of these giant dogs, most likely their favorite place to be is in your lap.
 They do not realize they take more lap than you have to give, but they do take adorable pictures.

 This lovable dog is also a great family watchdog.
-They are smart and love to snuggle.
+Rotties are smart and love to snuggle.
 You may see many single women with these dogs, which are known for being quite fierce when they need to be.
 For this reason, they are thought of as great protectors.

 9. St. Bernard

-Those eyes and wild nature are what captures our hearts, but the love given from the Husky dog breed keeps us coming back for more.
+Those eyes and wild nature are what capture our hearts, but the love given by the Husky dog breed keeps us coming back for more.
 A medium-sized dog, the Husky is an intelligent and affectionate breed.
 They are great family dogs and are very welcoming.
 Another bonus is as far as a shedding dog, this breed sheds far less than most dogs.
 They do have heavy shedding "season" twice a year.

 7. Great Dane

 Great Danes are considered to be the “gentle giants” of the dog world.
 This breed is considered one of one of the most affectionate breeds around.
 Danes are great dogs, offering love and affection to their family and their friends.
-They are also great dogs because of their adaptability to live in any size of a home, no matter how small or large.
+They are also great dogs because of their adaptability to live in any size of home, no matter how small or large.
 Danes enjoy being outdoors and exercising but since they are so large, they do not need a lot of living space as long as they can sit in your lap as often as possible.